A woman learning about Fundrise vs Groundfloor investment options.

 Real estate investing is Fundrise’s main interest, and it’s super relevant to the Fundrise vs Groundfloor debate – so that’s what I’ll focus on here.
 But Fundrise also offers investments in private credit and venture capital.

-Fundrise portfolio works as a private real estate investment trust (REIT).
-Basically, they buy and manage a bunch of properties – currently 290.
+Fundrise buys and manages a bunch of properties – currently 290.
 As an investor, you buy into the portfolio, which is worth over $7 billion in total.

 Fundrise offers single-family, multi-family, and industrial investment opportunities.